 Likelihood Severity 5 = Very Likely 5 = Death or life changing injury 4 = Likely 4 = Serious injury requiring hospitalisation.
 Physical or mental trauma to pupil, other pupils or staff - and parents 3 = Possible 3 = Bruising or some physical injury - (may require checking over by GP or visit to hospital) - upset to pupils, staff and often parents as well.
 2 = unlikely 2 = slight scratch, bump, knock (requiring no medical attention) to others often as a result of type of behaviour in 1 below.
-Sometimes more serious damage to property that also presents danger to pupil and others - breaking of glass windows etc. 1 = very unlikely Boisterous type of behaviour that makes others feel upset or unsafe.
+Sometimes more serious damage to property that also presents danger to pupil and others - breaking of glass windows etc. 1 = very unlikely 1 = Boisterous type of behaviour that makes others feel upset or unsafe.
 Unpredictable actions in terms of speed or force which often causes damage to property in particular.
-No intent to harm a person - Causes rising anxiety in others around esp pupils (adults trained to stay calm) who have to get out of the way.
-Take likelihood of risk x severity of outcome.
-As a guide use a score of 6 as a benchmark -
+No intent to harm a person - Causes rising anxiety in others around esp pupils (adults trained to stay calm) who have to get out of the way. of outcome.
+As a guide u use a score of 6 as a benchmark - d to be put in place to manage the Identification of Risk Describe the foreseeable risks Is each risk potential (you are concerned that it could happen soon) or actual (it has happened)?